evolvewithevan/auto-annotated-portfolio/content/pages/info.md

   - elementId: ''
     colors: colors-f
     backgroundSize: full
-    text: >-
+    text: >+
-      ## Hey I’m a developer.
-I’ve been born and raised in the world, and that’s
+      ## Hey, My names Evan and im a freelance visual artist whos absolutely in
-      also where I’m based.
-I’m currently a free agent, ex-this, ex-that, ex-super big name.
-When I’m not coding, writing or creating, I eat cereals.
-I have a dog, check her out [@mygod](https://www.stackbit.com/).
+      love with music.
+I’m currently accepting clients in need of sick new visuals for their work.
+When I’m not coding, writing or creating, I'm listening to music or getting involved in the scene.

     media:
       type: ImageBlock
       url: >-